dlang-tour/core/public/content/en/gems.md

         assert(myAbs(1)  == 1);
     }

-`unittest` blocks can contain abritrary code which is just compiled in and run when the command line flag `-unittest` is passed to the DMD compiler. *DUB* also features compiling and running unittest through the `dub test` command.
+`unittest` blocks can contain arbitrary code which is just compiled in and run when the command line flag `-unittest` is passed to the DMD compiler. *DUB* also features compiling and running unittest through the `dub test` command.